BitSpaceDevelopment/peercoin-tracker/README.md

 ================
 <a href="https://coderwall.com/cmdann"><img alt="Endorse CMDann on Coderwall" src="https://api.coderwall.com/cmdann/endorsecount.png" /></a>

 <p>This is an unofficial D7 PPC mining pool tracking application.
-This chrome extension allows you to enter your API key found in your "Account" page of your D7 mining account and track various aspects of your workers, pool, and balance.</p>
+This chrome extension allows you to enter your API key found in your "Account" page of your D7 mining account and track various aspects of your workers, pool, and balance.
+You can download the extension on the <a href="https://chrome.google.com/webstore/detail/peercoin-tracker/caonhpnbaplpepiddbiboolpmacjphjf">Chrome Web Store</a></p>
 <p>The application allows you to track:</p>
 <ul>
 	<li>Account Balance</li>